Undergraduate study - 2024 entry

 You will take Linguistic Theory and the Structure of English.
 In this, you will learn detailed aspects of modern English structure.

-You will also to take another linguistics course in either Cross Linguistic Variation or Phonetic Analysis and Empirical Methods.
+You will take another linguistics course in either Cross Linguistic Variation or Phonetic Analysis and Empirical Methods.

 Year 3